JordanMartinez/purescript-jordans-reference/21-Hello-World/06-Benchmarking/ReadMe.md

 npm install benchmark
 ```

-Since `benchotron` is not in the default package set (yet), you'll need to create your own local custom package set (I guess this gives us an excuse to practice that).
+Since `benchotron` is not in the default package set (yet), you'll need to create your own local custom package set.
+Fortunately, I've done most of the tedious work for you.
 Follow these instructions:
 ```bash
 # 1. Make the necessary directory
 mkdir -p .psc-package/custom-set--psc-0.12.0-20180828
 # 2. Copy the packages.json file into the folder
 cp packages.json .psc-package/custom-set--psc-0.12.0-20180828/packages.json
 ```
-3. Create a file called `Benchmarking/psc-package.json`.
+3. Create a file called `psc-package.json` in the folder, `Hello World/Benchmarking`.
-4. Copy the following JSON into `psc-package.json` file and save it:
+4. Copy the following JSON into `psc-package.json` file:
 ```json
 {
   "name": "includes-benchotron",